wcyb/MT02/README.md

 `scp -O -o HostKeyAlgorithms=ssh-rsa root@192.168.11.1:/tmp/art.bin /home/me/Desktop/`

 _192.168.11.1_ is the IP address of the repeater, and _/home/me/Desktop/_ is the path where the art.bin file is to be saved on our PC.

+An alternative to obtaining the ART partition from the repeater is to use a script to initialize a blank ART partition.
+The script, along with instructions for use, can be found in the _bin/art_ folder.
+The ART partition created with its help can be used instead of the one obtained from the repeater.

 With a copy of the ART partition made, simply use the *combine_files.sh* script, which will combine U-Boot, its environment settings (optional), ART and OpenWRT at the appropriate offsets to create a file that you just need to load into 16MB Flash memory via a programmer.
 To create this image, use the **initramfs** version of OpenWRT.
 Once the device is up and running, flash the **sysupgrade** version via either the console or GUI.